 Preheat your oven with baking stone/steel for one hour at 500°F (260°C).

 One challenge with these baguettes is you’ll likely have to bake these in two batches.
 If you have two racks each with a baking stone (or Baking Steel), you could utilize both surfaces and bake all six simultaneously.
-My method is to break the bake up into two sessions: in the first, three are loaded and baked.
-Then, the remaining three baguettes are left on the couche, folded up gently, and placed into the refrigerator until it’s time to start the second baking session.
+My method is to break the bake up into two sessions: three are loaded and baked in the first.
+Then, the remaining three baguettes are left on the couche, folded gently, and placed into the refrigerator until it’s time to start the second baking session.

-Grab the right end of the couche and pull it out so the piece of dough moves away from the rest.
-Then, using a dough transfer board (a smaller pizza peel or small cutting board could also work), place the board to the inside of the baguette (the side closest the rest of the dough pieces).
+Grab the right end of the couche and pull it out, moving the piece of dough away from the rest.
+Then, using a dough transfer board (a smaller pizza peel or a small cutting board could also work), place the board to the inside of the baguette (the side closest to the rest of the dough pieces).
 With the hand holding the couche, quickly flip the dough onto the peel by tugging up and slightly over the transfer board.
-The baguette should now be seam side down on the transfer board.
+The baguette should now be seam-side down on the transfer board.

 Slide the dough off the transfer board and onto the prepared pizza peel with parchment paper, seam side down, and continue until you have three pieces.

 Once all three baguettes are on the parchment paper, score each with three slashes.
-Each slash should fairly shallow to the dough, and the beginning of one should overlap about 20% of the previous.
+Each slash should be reasonably shallow to the dough, and the beginning of one should overlap about 20% of the previous.

 Slide the parchment paper with dough onto your baking surface.
-Due to their smaller mass, these baguettes will take less time to bake than a large hearth loaf.
-Once the dough is loaded, steam the oven and turn it down to 475°F (246°C).
+Due to the smaller mass, these baguettes will take less time to bake than a large hearth loaf.
+Once you load the dough, steam the oven and turn it down to 475°F (246°C).
 Bake for 20 minutes with steam.
-Then, remove the steaming pans, vent the oven, and turn it down to 450°F (232°C).
+Then, remove the pans used for steaming, vent the oven, and turn it down to 450°F (230°C).
 Bake for an additional 20-25 minutes until done.